Guide for prospective PhD students

-We provide a motivating, conducive, and flexible environment to explore the candidate’s interests, build relevant skills, and develop world-class research required to attain a PhD degree at a top research university such as NUS.
-Our conducive and collaborative setting enables you to integrate your project with existing projects and leverage on our network and other activities to turbocharge your research.
+We believe that we provide a motivating, conducive, and flexible environment to explore the candidate’s interests, build relevant skills, and develop world-class research required to attain a PhD degree at a top research university such as NUS.
+Our productive and collaborative setting enables you to integrate your project with existing ones and leverage on our network and other activities to turbocharge your research.

 Our Lab is located at SDE4, the first newly-built net-zero energy building in Singapore, and the first university building in the world to be WELL Certified Gold.

 You may apply directly to the school for a PhD with us without getting in touch with us first, but if you wish to do so – you are welcome.
 However, before you contact us, please familiarise yourself with our research group.
 Our website is comprehensive enough (e.g. we have a blog and all our publications are available open access, together with a lot of open data and open-source code) to become acquainted with our work and research agenda, and decide whether it is aligned with your interests and aspirations.
 If you do so, we will be happy to answer your questions.

 When applying for a PhD, please prepare your CV (in particular, highlight your computational and research skills, and any publications you may have), accompanied by: